sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

  Now in considering virtues and vices in human relations, we may classify them as those called out in relation to Superiors, in relation to Equals, and in relation to Inferiors.

- The natural superiors of a man are: God; the Sovereign; Parents; Teachers; [the Aged](# "There is no order of superiority intended here; the Shâstras give different orders.").
+ The natural superiors of a man are: God; the Sovereign; Parents; Teachers; the Aged[^172].

+[^172]: "There is no order of superiority intended here; the Shâstras give different orders."

  There may be what may be called "accidental superiors"— persons who are on a level with a man's parents and teachers, and persons above him in intelligence and morality, towards whom he would exercise modified forms of the virtues now to be considered.
 But such adaptations are readily made, and need not change our classification.